-The Group's revenue for the year ended 31 December 2022 includes RUB 1,346,417 thousand that were included in the balance of the contract liability as of 1 January 2022 (year ended 31 December 2021:
+The Group's revenue for the year ended 31 December 2022 includes RUB 1,346,417 thousand that were included in the balance of the contract liability as of 1 January 2022 (year ended 31 December 2021: RUB 945,900 as of 1 January 2021).

 The Group does not have any contracts where the period of provision of the services (that is, the period between the start and completion of a trip) exceeds one year.
-As permitted under IFRS 15, the transaction price allocated to unsatisfied (or partially unsatisfied) performance obligations as of the
+As permitted under IFRS 15, the transaction price allocated to unsatisfied (or partially unsatisfied) performance obligations as of the balance sheet date is not disclosed.